gabrieldansereau/ms_networks_opinion/README.md

 > @Dinerstein2017EcoApp], which represent geographically meaningful boundaries
 > for species and interaction composition [@Martins2022GloReg] and
 > simultaneously highlight a regional-level at which robustness can be used to
-> inform policy-making (see Fig. S2 in supplementary material for pixel values).
+> inform policy-making (see Supplemental Information, Figure S2 for pixel
-> We note that this is a conceptual illustration to present robustness as an
+> values).
+We note that this is a conceptual illustration to present robustness
-> example of a readily applicable indicator given the data we already have.
-Yet,
+> as an example of a readily applicable indicator given the data we already
-> further analyses could be focused on investigating which species are projected
+> have.
+Yet, further analyses could be focused on investigating which species
-> to be lost, their roles in the networks and best strategies to protect these
+> are projected to be lost, their roles in the networks and best strategies to
-> networks from a multispecies perspective.
+> protect these networks from a multispecies perspective.
 >
 > Antunes *et al.* [@Antunes2024LinBio] proposed a similar workflow to calculate
-> network-provided Nature’s contributions to people, but our framework requires
+> network-provided Nature’s contributions to people, but our framework involves
-> less sophisticated and less data-hungry methodological approaches.
+> methodological approaches that are less sophisticated and data-hungry.
 We
-> emphasize that presenting a fully-worked example for potential network
+> emphasize that presenting a fully worked example for potential network
 > indicators, as we do here with an accessible automated pipeline
 > [@Barros2024CerTro], is a transparent and practical way to not only encourage
 > the development and sharing of reusable analyses, but also to facilitate and